davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 ## Introduction

 Democracy has been justified via a variety of means.
-Some democratic theorists claim democratic rule is legitimate because it involves the consent of the people (who).
+Some democratic theorists claim democratic rule is legitimate because it involves the consent of the people (@locke1689).
 Others have claim that democracy's legitimacy arises from the way it treats it citizens (who).
-Others still say that democracy is justified because ... (who) and there are even those who say democracy can't be justified (wolff, simmons).
+Others still say that democracy is justified because ... (who) and there are even those who say democracy can't be, or at least is yet to be, justified (@wolff1970, @simmons1976).

 One very popular and powerful justificiation of democracy however, is epistemic.
 Through the wisdom of the crowds, democracy has the capacity to track the truth, to divine the right answer, and .....